 Rio Suarez is one of the few places in South America to contain level 5 rapids, the highest level a rapid can be until it becomes likely death or injury.
 Even at level 5, skilled maneuvers and precise timing are required to successfully overcome the rapids.
 A failure to do so might result in injuries, death, or dismemberment.

 I hope I haven’t scared you away yet.
 There are inherent risks with any adventure sports.
-With this post, you will find all the information you need about rafting in San Gil, how to maximize your fun and minimize your risk!
+With this post, you will find all the information you need about rafting in San Gil, one of the best things to do in San Gil!

 You might be tempted to secure your rafting tour before arriving in San Gil, but that is a big mistake.
 There are so many tour agencies throughout San Gil that you will undoubtedly stumble upon one while walking around the town.
 If you make your reservation online in advance, you will pay a lot more.